for Financial Year 2019/20

 - Recruitment policy.We operate a robust recruitment policy, including conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.

 - Speaking up in confidence policy.
 We operate a policy for colleagues who wish to speak up in confidence so that all colleagues know that they can anonymously raise concerns about practices within our business or supply chain, without fear of repercussions.

 McColl’s operates with a small number of preferred suppliers.
-We undertake due diligence to ensure that our suppliers have not been convicted of offences relating to modern slavery.
+We undertake due diligence on our preferred suppliers, to ensure that particular organisation to ensure that they have not been convicted of offences relating to modern slavery.
 Our policy on anti-slavery is reflected in any new contract with a supplier and they are required to confirm that no part of their business operations contradicts this policy.

 When considering contracting with a new supplier, we expect: